 At all meetings of the Board of Directors the President, or in his absence, the Vice President, or in the absence of both, a chairman chosen by the Directors present, shall preside.

 The Board of Directors, after the close of the fiscal year, shall submit to the members of the Association (1) a Board approved financial statement for the past fiscal year and (2) a Board recommended budget for the new year with a notice of membership dues for the coming year being due.
 (Revised and approved 12/13/2016)

 Section 8.
 Vacancies in Board:

-Whenever a vacancy in the membership of the Board shall occur, the remaining members of the Board shall have the power, by a majority vote, to select a member of the Association to serve in the vacancy until the next annual meeting.
+Whenever a vacancy in the membership of the Board shall occur, the remaining members of the Board shall have the power, by a majority vote, to appoint a member of the Association to serve in the vacancy until the next annual meeting.
 If the appointee is nominated and elected at the annual meeting, he or she would serve for the remainder end of his/her predecessor’s term, or for a two-year term if the predecessor’s term expires at the end of that calendar year.

 Section 9.
 Nomination and Election of Directors: